 "On the fifth day of our search (Feb 27) we found 4 bodies covered with snow and on this day we were taken back home with helicopter to the village of Vizhay."

 And this is what Cheglakov told the investigator on March 6.
 Punctuation saved.

 "At the end of January 1959 the exact date can not remember, I saw at the club in village of Vizhay a group of hikers, among them there were 2 girls.
 These hikers left in a truck to 41st district of the Forestry Energolesokombinat.
 No one lives in the village of 2nd North mine.
 In the third week of February 1959 on the orders of the Chief of the logging branch Hakimov, together with the forester Ivan Pashin I flew by helicopter to the site of the death of a group of hikers near Mount Otorten.
 With us together in the same helicopter were 4 people and from Ivdel the same day came another 5 people.
-We start to carry out the assigned tasks same day we arrived.
-The search of hikers started in two groups (Pashin is talking about 3 groups - ed. note).
+We started to carry out the assigned tasks same day we arrived.
+The search of the hikers started in two groups (Pashin is talking about 3 groups - ed. note).
 One person left on the protection of belongings and tents.
 On the first day of our search we found the ski tracks of the hikers.
-On the second day we found the tent of the hikers which was located in the upper reaches of rivers Auspiya and Lozva at the height of the mountain Verhuspiya."
+On the second day we found the tent of the hikers which was located in the upper reaches of rivers Auspiya and Lozva at the height of the mountain verhuspiya."